okfn/wordpress-theme/README.rst

 OKFN Master Theme
 =================

-This is a child theme of the BuddyPress bp-default theme. http://codex.buddypress.org/theme-development/building-a-buddypress-child-theme/
+This is a theme based on the BuddyPress bp-default theme. http://codex.buddypress.org/theme-development/building-a-buddypress-child-theme/